This is a new Beta development release, fixing recently discovered bugs.

 MySQL Cluster:

-Some values of MaxNoOfTriggers
+Some values of MaxNoOfTriggers could cause

 the server to become inaccessible following startup of the data